Created by George R.R. Martin and Ryan Condal.

 DOB: December 27, 1993.

-Bio: English actor born in Oldham, Greater Manchester.
+Bio: English actress born in Oldham, Greater Manchester.

 She first gained attention with British TV dramas such as Blackout and The Secret of Crickley Hall, before breaking out internationally with her role as Emma Decody in Bates Motel.